ClouDesire/janine/README.md

 Janine is your sexy generator and archiver of PDF invoices.

 ## server
-A spring boot application that expose a [REST API](API.md), use Redis to maintain counters of the generated invoices, and upload them to a jclouds-supported object storage (tested with Rackspace CloudFiles, but AWS S3, Azure Blob, OpenStack Swift, Atmos should work too).
+A spring boot application that expose a [REST API](API.md), use Redis to maintain counters of the generated invoices, and upload them to a jclouds-supported object storage (tested with Rackspace CloudFiles, but AWS S3, Azure Blob, OpenStack Swift, Atmos should work out of the box).

+**Security notice**: there is no security at all.
+So use this service behind your firewall, or protect it via a simple nginx basic auth, or something similar.

 ```
 docker run \